Alex0x47/awesome-indie-hackers-tools/README.md

 ## SEO
 - [SEO Programming](https://seo-programming.com/) - Improve your SEO with code thanks to programmatic SEO.

+- [Meta Explorer](https://www.metaexplorer.co/) - Meta Explorer is a free chrome extension that allows you to check SEO meta tags of any site.

 ## Business and Sales
 - [Lite Feedback](https://litefeedback.com/) - Add a powerful popup feedback to your website with a single line  of code and get notifications  right away.